ianwagner/tak-tag/README.md

 ### CLI Example

 You can call the utility functions from the command line.
+Both raw IDs and full Google URLs are accepted.
 For example, to tag images:

 ```bash
 python - <<'PY'